ZaynSaeed/Singl_Cycle_Processor_RISCV/README.md

   **2)** Navigate to the project directory:

      cd your_pc_folder
+  **2)** Open folder:

+     explorer .

-  **3)** Refer to the documentation provided in the repository to build, simulate, or test the processor implementation.
+  **4)** Refer to the documentation provided in the repository to build, simulate, or test the processor implementation.

-  **4)** Experiment with the design, explore optimizations, or integrate additional features to further enhance the processor's capabilities.
+  **5)** Experiment with the design, explore optimizations, or integrate additional features to further enhance the processor's capabilities.